Castleton University is committed to sustainability and Green Campus initiatives.

 Dr. Debra Rowe, President of the US Partnership for Education for Sustainable Development, spends the day at Castleton meeting with various constituencies and presenting a Soundings lecture.
 (March 2010)

 The Residence Hall Council recruits a group of student volunteers to serve as Eco-Reps.
-One of the many fun, educational programs coordinated by these residents was a bottled water versus tap water taste test in the dining hall (2008-2009)
+One of the many fun, educational programs coordinated by these residents was bottled water versus tap water taste test in the dining hall (2008-2009)

 Students live together in the Sustainable Living suite.
 (Fall 2007)